 o How current students and/or alumni have overcome/are overcoming this obstacle.

 The seminar will then be held at the participating university a few months later, in the hope that it will achieve the aims for which STUC strives.

 A Stammerer Says...

 Hello!
-I'm Claire Norman, a twenty-five year old University of Warwick graduate.
+I'm Claire Norman, a twenty-six year old University of Warwick graduate.
 I have had a stammer since the age of five and am certain that this has affected many aspects of my life; from socialising, to participation at school and university, to general telephone use.
 Speech and Language Therapy in its many forms, I have found, have not been hugely beneficial, and so by the time it came to entering the university lifestyle I was increasingly concerned about the challenges I would face.
 I read French Studies BA (Hons) at the University of Warwick from 2010 to 2014 and felt that this was a brave decision for a stammerer, because of the Year Abroad placement and French Oral segments of the four-year course.
 It was at the start of the second term of my final year, in January 2014, that I noticed a gap in the 'market' of support for stammerers.
 I found a lack of resources available for stammerers who are students, whereas children, teenagers and adults who stammer could easily find advice.
 I decided, therefore, to fill this gap by creating a support campaign that would help university students who stammer, which I would have found invaluable had it been in existence during my university studies.
 With the financial assistance from the University of Warwick's Social Enterprise Award and practical support from some Trustees of the British Stammering Association, STUC (Stammerers Through University Campaign) was born.

 Why should my university become a Partner?